Every Thursday I send an email with three quick tips to brighten your day and help you and your family lead a more natural life. Want to get it?

-Upstairs, baby’s brain is working it too, establishing the trillions of connections, or synapses, between neurons.
+Upstairs, baby’s brain is working it too, establishing the trillions of connections—or synapses—between neurons.
 Sound intense?
 I’m sure it is!
-Which is why baby’s starting to sleep more hours each day as well—not that you would know it from all the jabs and kicks you’re probably feeling.
+Which is why baby’s starting to sleep more hours each day—not that you would know it... from all the jabs and kicks you’re probably feeling.

 Now, you and I both know that every part of baby’s development is miraculous.
-But when you get into the details of brain development, the complexity and precision is mind-boggling.
+But when you get into the details of brain development, the complexity and precision are mind-boggling.

 Since your baby’s brain is really growing now... let's talk about foods you can eat to support baby’s smarts.

-Like omega-3 fatty acids (DHA).
-You can get them from pastured eggs, fatty fish that’s low in mercury like wild-caught salmon and sardines, and good-old cod liver oil.
+Like omega-3 fatty acids (DHA and EPA).
+You can get them from pastured eggs, fatty fish that’s low in mercury like wild-caught salmon and sardines, and good ol' cod liver oil.
 (Double check your safe fish/seafood options here.)